-The otters are mammal that loves to swim.
-This animal is also very adorable if you look closely, and it is just as cute as your pet.
+The Otters are mammal that loves to swim.
+These adorable otters can make you look twice because it is just as cute as your pet.
 Most can be found all over the world except Australia and also Antarctica.
 It is a small animal with charming ears and nose.
 The body and tail are built long to make it easier to swim.
 If you want to know, it has thick and soft fur.
 These animals have 13 types of species that live in rivers, lakes, and even the Pacific Ocean.

 1. Eurasian Otter (Lutra Lutra)